Your Complete Website Audit Checklist

 • Is the page scannable with clear sections?

-• Does it guide the reader logically?
+• Does it guide the reader through a story that moves down them down the page?

 ✔ Client-Focused Language

-• Is the copy written in “you” language?
+• Is the copy written in “you/your” language, not “I/me”?

 • Does it focus on outcomes, not just features?